South China Sea tension mounts near Filipino shipwreck

 ASEAN foreign ministers are due to meet in Thailand in August to forge a position on the code of conduct before meeting Chinese officials in late August or early September in Beijing.

-The easternmost territory held by China is Mischief Reef, about 65 km (40 miles) northwest of Second Thomas Shoal.
-China occupied it in 1995.
-The Philippines occupied Second Thomas Reef with the BRP Sierra Madre in 1999, preventing China moving further east.

-In March, Malaysia protested against the incursion of four Chinese ships in James Shoal, about 80 km (50 miles) off Sarawak on Borneo island.
-Chinese sailors fired guns in the air during the visit to the shoal.
-Last month, a Chinese maritime surveillance ship returned to James Shoal to leave behind steel markers to assert its claim.

-Zha Daojiong, an international relations professor at Beijing’s Peking University, said China was serious about asserting its claims in the South China Sea and it was important the region did not misunderstand this.
+Zha Daojiong, an international relations professor at Beijing’s Peking University, said China was serious about asserting its claims in the South China Sea.

 Ian Storey, a scholar at Singapore’s Institute of South East Asian Studies, said tension at Second Thomas Shoal could prove more dangerous than last year’s stand-off at unoccupied Scarborough Shoal, given the presence of Filipino troops.